Divorce Proceedings in India

 • Now, if the concerned side does not accede to offer the consent, then the court does not have a right to pass the divorce judgment

-Let us consider that all the compulsory requirements for a divorce have been fulfilled.
-In such a case, the court can pass the divorce decree prior to completion of 6 months.
+On fulfilling of all requirements, the court can pass the divorce decree prior to completion of six months.

 Divorce Papers